Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Introduction

 \subsection{Hyperbolic Kazhdan groups}

 As a consequence of Theorems~\ref{thm:T-intro} and~\ref{thm:Alt-quotient-intro}, we obtain examples of hyperbolic groups with Kazhdan's property (T) admitting infinitely many alternating group quotients.
-Indeed, for $1\leq e_1, e_2, e_3\leq 2$, the group $G_{\F_p, 3; e_1, e_2, e_3}$ is a quotient of a generalized triangle group considered in~\cite{CCKW}, and called a \textbf{KMS group}.
+Indeed, for $1\leq e_1, e_2, e_3\leq 2$, the group $G_{\F_p,(e_1, e_2, e_3)}$ is a quotient of a generalized triangle group considered in~\cite{CCKW}, and called a \textbf{KMS group}.
 If $\max\{e_1, e_2, e_3\} = 2$, that KMS group is hyperbolic and has property (T) if $p \geq 11$ (see~\cite[Sec.~7]{CCKW}).
 As a consequence of Theorem~\ref{thm:Alt-quotient-intro}, it has infinitely many alternating group quotients as soon as $p$ is sufficiently large.
 In particular, we obtain a positive answer to the first part of~\cite[Question~1.6]{CCKW}.
-As a more specific illustration, one can observe that the KMS group
+As a more specific illustration, one can observe that the KMS group \footnote{Here $[g,h]=g^{-1} h^{-1} gh$ is the group commutator, and $\llbracket g,h_1,h_2]$, $\llbracket g,h_1,h_2,h_3]$ denote the left normed commutators, i.e., $[[g,h_1],h_2]$, $[[[g,h_1],h_2],h_3]$. }